The Jacobian of a regular orthogonal matroid and torsor structures on spanning quasi-trees of ribbon graphs: Introduction

 \subsection{An extension to the non-planar case}

 For a while after the publication of \cite{CCG15,BW2018,BBY2019}, it seemed that the considerations in \S\ref{sec:torsor structures on spanning trees} might be the end of the story: for a plane graph $G$ there is a natural way to define a simply transitive group action on $\cT(G)$, and for a non-planar graph there is not.
+However, when we came across the paper \cite{MMN2023} by Merino, Moffatt, and Noble, we realized that it should be possible to generalize the results of \cite{CCG15,BW2018,BBY2019} to the non-planar case from their new perspective.

-In this paper, we adopt a new perspective and show that there is an alternative way to understand the results of \cite{CCG15,BW2018,BBY2019} so that everything generalizes beautifully to the non-planar case.
 The key idea is to consider connected graphs $G$ embedded\footnote{Technically speaking, we need $G$ to be {\em cellularly embedded}, see \S\ref{subsection: ribbon} for the definition.} on an arbitrary compact and connected oriented surface $\Sigma$, replacing the Jacobian group of $G$ with a group that depends on the embedding and the set of spanning trees of $G$ with a larger set that also depends on the embedding.
 We refer to such a pair $\vG = (G,\Sigma)$ as a {\em ribbon graph}\footnote{Ribbon graphs are also known in the literature as {\em combinatorial maps} or {\em rotation systems}.}.
 The reason for the name ``ribbon graph'' is that one often works instead with an $\epsilon$-thickening of the graph $G$ in $\Sigma$ for a suitably small $\epsilon > 0$, which is a 2-dimensional manifold-with-boundary that resembles a ribbon.
 We use the two viewpoints interchangeably in this paper.

 When $\Sigma$ is a sphere, the ribbon graph $\vG$ encodes the same data as $G$ together with a plane embedding and an orientation of the plane.
 However, {\em every} graph $G$ can be realized as a ribbon graph $\vG = (G,\Sigma)$ for a suitable surface $\Sigma$.